Getting Out of the House is Easy for Homeschool Kids

 Don’t forget that your kids can also take advantage of classes and groups anywhere such as Girl Scouts or classes at The Suzuki School, so this list is by no means exhaustive.

-There are many ways to find your tribe, and friends for your kids: Meetup groups, Co-ops, School Partnerships, support groups with local connections and online as well.
+There are many ways to find your tribe and friends for your kids: Meetup groups, co-ops, school partnerships, and online groups can all help you develop your homeschool support network.

 If you are looking for a group for parents already unschooling their families, or if you want more information about the unschooled lifestyle, visit Kalamazoo Unschoolers.